‘Teen Mom’ Jenelle Evans Is ‘Bragging’ In New Twitter Post

 — Jenelle Eason (@PBandJenelley_1) August 7, 2019

-Jenelle did not respond directly to fan concern about her son’s new athletic endeavors.
+Jenelle did not respond directly to fans’ concern about her son’s new athletic endeavors.

 From the mom of a football player.
 He is toooooo young.
 So many things he can be learning about football without having to worry about somebody plowing him over.
 My son did great and didn’t play tackle until middle school.
 Just having that helmet on his head this early is bad